kalrah0001/TicTacToe/README.md

 Tic-Tac-Toe is a two player game played on 3X3 grid.
 One player uses 'X' and other player uses '0'.
 The objective of the game is to form a line of three of your symbols horizontally, verically or diagonally the first player to do so wins the game.

 Here's an example of the board:

 ## Features

+- Interactive gameplay for two players.
+- Win condition checks for horizontal, vertical, and diagonal lines.
+- Display of the game board after each move.

 ## How To Play